Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Discussion

+\paragraph{Prototype evaluation: effectiveness of the daily task completion } Prototype usefulness and user satisfaction in domain-specific NLP applications are often bound to the personal effectiveness of completing the tasks for which the prototype was intended.
+Depending on the application, effectiveness can be replaced or extended with efficiency.
+Since the effectiveness of completing tasks and user utility often depend on the accuracy of an NLP application, the evaluation needs to address a combination of prototype accuracy evaluation when the system is in use and user satisfaction in assisting in their tasks.
+Quantitative and qualitative analysis of accuracy metrics, questionnaires, and interviews can yield the most complete arguments to decide about the prototype's success or failure and points for its improvement.

-The evaluation methodology employs domain assessors in order to estimate the accuracy of the prototype and its impact on their daily routine.
-First, we perform a precision-oriented evaluation of the prototype and ask domain users from a focus group to assess the top 20 search results of a given list of queries.
-The prototype outperformed all baselines, e.g., BM25, by 3-10 times in various metrics.
-The prototype suits the best for exploring results containing query terms in the original form, shortenings, or synonyms.
-Retrieving documents based on a phrase-level semantics of a query is a subject for improvement.
+In our case study, user utility in the process industry depends on the effective and efficient acting on occurring problems, which yields safety and quality of the technological processes.
+The evaluation methodology employs domain assessors to estimate the accuracy of the prototype and its impact on their daily routine.
+First, we perform a precision-oriented evaluation of the prototype and ask domain users from a focus group to assess the top search results of a given list of queries.
+Second, we analyze user utility with questionnaires and personal interviews.
+Analysis of the questionnaire difference before and after the prototype evaluation showed a positive trend in improving user experience working with historical logged data.